cloudfoundry/docs-bosh/content/cli-v2-install.md

 ### Windows

-The `create-env` and `destroy-env` commands are not yet supported on native Windows.
+The `create-env` and `delete-env` commands are not yet supported on native Windows.
 Feel free to give it a try (and let us know if you have feedback), but we would recommend leveraging the Windows Subsystem for Linux if you need to run either command.

 ### Other